code-free89/TaxiApp/README.md

 * Increase size of fa icons
 * Make pages responsive / overflow
 * Jobs / bookings page gives error if you have no profile

+Error messages
+535-5.7.8 Username and Password not accepted.
+Learn more at